06012021-dotnet-uta/P2_NumberOne/README.md

 ## Features

 List of features ready and TODOs for future development
-* Awesome feature 1
+* Login functionality
-* Awesome feature 2
+* See forums and post on forums
-* Awesome feature 3
+* Mapping features using Open Layers and IpStacks

 To-do list:
-* Wow improvement to be done 1
+* Overlaying several Maps
-* Wow improvement to be done 2
+* Combinig forums

 ## Getting Started